develax/RazorExpress/README.md

 ```Haml
 .item{:id => "item#{item.id}"}= item.body
 ```
-and compare it to the equivalent Razor markup:
+Maybe I'm wrong and this kind of markup really simplifies the development and perception of the code, but to me, it doesn't seem to be so.
+Let's just compare it to the equivalent Razor markup:
 ```HTML+Razor
 <div class='item' id='item@item.id'>
   @item.body